-What are the IMPACT components for members of Group 3b?
+What are the IMPACT components for members of Group 3c?

-There are six IMPACT components for members of Group 3b.
+There are seven components for members of Group 3c.
 Each is explained in greater detail in the following sections of this guidebook.

 - Essential Practices Early Childhood Education (EP-ECE) These are a measure of your instructional expertise.
-This component makes up 65% of your IMPACT score. - Teacher-Assessed Student Achievement Data (TAS) This is a measure of your students' learning over the course of the year, as evidenced by rigorous assessments other than the PARCC.
-This component makes up 15% of your IMPACT score. - Individualized Education Program Timeliness (IEPT) This is a measure of the extent to which you complete your assigned Individualized Education Programs within the timeframe and in accordance with the rules established by the DCPS Central Office.
+This component makes up 55% of your IMPACT score. - Teacher-Assessed Student Achievement Data (TAS) This is a measure of your students' learning over the course of the year, as evidenced by rigorous assessments other than the PARCC.
+This component makes up 15% of your IMPACT score. - Applied Behavior Analysis for CES Classrooms (ABA) This is a measure of the extent to which you appropriately implement ABA principles and methodology in your class.
+This component makes up 10% of your IMPACT score. - Individualized Education Program Timeliness (IEPT) This is a measure of the extent to which you complete your assigned Individualized Education Programs within the timeframe and in accordance with the rules established by the DCPS Central Office.
 This component makes up 5% of your IMPACT score. - Eligibility Timeliness (ELT) This is a measure of the extent to which you complete the special education eligibility process for your assigned students within the timeframe and in accordance with the rules established by the DCPS Central Office.
 This component makes up 5% of your IMPACT score. - Commitment to the School Community (CSC) This is a measure of the extent to which you support and collaborate with your school community.
 This component makes up 10% of your IMPACT score. - Core Professionalism (CP) This is a measure of four basic professional requirements for all school-based personnel.
 This component is scored differently from the others, which is why it is not represented in the pie chart.
 For more information, please see the Core Professionalism section of this guidebook.